aptible/supercronic/README.md

 #### func (cronexpr *CronExpression) NextTime(fromTime time.Time) time.Time

 Given a time stamp `fromTime`, return the closest following time stamp which matches the cron expression `cronexpr`.
+The `time.Location` of the returned time stamp is the same as `fromTime`.

 #### func (cronexpr *CronExpression) NextTimeN(fromTime time.Time, n int) []time.Time

 Given a time stamp `fromTime`, return a slice of `n` closest following time stamps which match the cron expression `cronexpr`.
 The time stamps in the returned slice are in chronological ascending order.
+The `time.Location` of the returned time stamps is the same as `fromTime`.

 #### func NoMatch(t time.Time) bool